boda2004/civo-terraform/README.md

 ## Known issues and limitations

 - Can not create a cluster from terraform (waiting for https://github.com/civo/terraform-provider-civo)
+- Cluster name has to be `playground` (terraform will try to rename if it differs)
 - Cluster size (`3` nodes) and nodes type (`g3.medium` type) hardcoded for simplicity.
+- commenting out of providers required for initial import of the cluster